 So guys, you know how much collateral splashing occurs when standing up to urinate (not just from poor aim, but splash up from the bowl).
-My proposal is that you sit down when at home or when you're guest in someone else's home.
-It's so much cleaner.
+May I suggest that you sit down when at home or when you're a guest in someone's home.
+It's SO much cleaner.
 This is what we've been trying to do in my home with my oldest son, who's now 8.
+Our washrooms are so much clearer now.

 Public washrooms are a different story, but I've got a few words to throw in about this too.
 Sure stand-up (if using the toilet and not urinals)...no problem.
 But in those places where they don't designate a washroom by sex (unisex washrooms) or even men's washroom without urinals, please lift the toilet seat!
 This is just courtesy for those who may want to do #2, and need a seat that's not drenched in urine.